Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 out.

-Items stored in Elsewhere of a dead Exalt will eventually reassert themselves into reality--often by finding themselves in nearby containers that may not have existed until needed for this precise purpose.
+Items stored in Elsewhere of a dead Exalt will eventually reassert themselves into reality—often by finding themselves in nearby containers that may not have existed until needed for this precise purpose.

 Storyteller Timelines
 ---------------------